8grams/own-your-stack/docs/_coverpage.md

 - No Vendor Lock-in
 - Auditable.
 Be transparent and responsible!
 - Don't waste your money.
-It's cheap!!
+It should be cheap!

 [Fork me on GitHub](https://github.com/8grams/own-your-stack/) [Show me!](#homepage)